Best Organic Baby Formulas 2025: Expert Reviews

 3. Holle Bio Baby Formula, Stages 1-3

-Holle formulas (pronounced "hoe-lay") are made by one of the oldest and most widely respected baby formula companies in the world, with over 85 years of experience making non-GMO organic baby food products.
+Holle formulas (pronounced "ho-lay") are made by one of the oldest and most widely respected baby formula companies in the world, with over 85 years of experience making non-GMO organic baby food products.
 Based in Switzerland, they work directly with the best German raw organic ingredient suppliers and carefully track the sourcing, sustainability, and quality of every ingredient they include in their baby formulas.
 Ingredients are sourced from Demeter biodynamic farms, which hold the highest European certification for sustainable farming without chemicals and synthetic pesticides, herbicides, or fertilizers.
 This is an organic baby formula that you can truly feel good about.

 The Holle Bio line comes in two infant formula stages, Holle Pre and Holle Stage 1, both intended for birth onward.
 It also comes in what the company calls "follow-on milk" (stages 2-4).
 We've personally tested the Pre and stages 1 and 2 varieties, in both Cow and Goat varieties, and are thrilled with what they have to offer.
 Each has no artificial preservatives, flavors, colors, thickeners, sweeteners, or chemicals.
 The cow version contains organic whole (Pre) or skim (Stages 1+) milk and whey powder as the first two ingredients, then organic vegetable oils (palm, rapeseed, sunflower), and vitamins and minerals.

 In our testing, the Holle Pre was super easy to dispense and mix, and it showed a very high acceptance rate even for primarily breastfed babies, making it one of the best options as a transition formula or for parents who need to switch between breastfeeding and formula.
 We saw very low levels of gas, spit-up, reflux, or other gastrointestinal distress in babies using this formula, and we know many parents who are using it on recommendation from their pediatrician.
 We liked the fact that it contains Omega-3 and Omega-6 (LA, ALA, and DHA), and the nutritional profile meets US recommendations (USDA, FDA).
 Cons?
 First, it contains palm oil, which some believe can cause a bit of gassiness in babies with more sensitive tummies, and rapeseed oil (which is canola oil with more erucic acid).
 Second, it is pricey just like the other European formula options, coming in at about 29 cents per ounce of prepared formula (or $2.05 per ounce of powder).
-Fortunately, this European baby formula is available here in the US from certain online stores like The Milky Box, making it less expensive than it used to be.
+Fortunately, this European baby formula is available here in the US from certain online stores like Organic Life Start, making it less expensive than it used to be.
 For more specifics about Holle, be sure to read our Holle baby formula review here.
 Interested?
 You can find the best deals on the Holle Bio Pre and Stages 1-4 baby formulas here!

 4. Aussie Bubs Organic Infant Formula, Stages 1-3